Neetre/Tokens_when/README.md

 ## Description

 This is a simple script that allows you to convert a string into a list of tokens.
-The script is written in Python and uses the `re` module to split the string into tokens.
-The script takes a string as input and returns a list of tokens.
-The script can be used to tokenize text for natural language processing tasks.
+The script is written in Python and uses a custom tokenizer to split the string into tokens.
+It takes a string as input and returns a list of tokens.
+Tokenizers are usually used for NLP tasks.

 ## Requirements